Simon-Thevenin/IJOC_SDDP_for_Multi-Echelon_Lot-Sizing_with_Component_Substitution/README.md

 <h2> Other files </h2>
-<em>Constant.py</em> contains many constants variable used in the code.
+<em>Constant.py</em> list some parameters of the methods (the time limit of the algorithm, tolerance, ...), as well as various constants used througout the code (e.g., the name of the methods).

 Note that the code was built upon the code associated with the paper from Thevenin et al (2021) .
-As a results some files (such as DecentralizedMRP.Py or RollingHorizonSolver.py) are not used in the results of the paper.
+As a results some files (such as DecentralizedMRP.Py or RollingHorizonSolver.py) are not used in the results presented in the paper.
 <br/>
 <br/>